Drithyl/Evolution/README.md

 * Individual and global statistics for better feedback: tiles walked, months aged, food and water consumed, causes of death, etc.
 * Working line graphs as 3d objects in the world to display feedback.
 At the moment, only population line graph is active.
 * FoodType enum to support different diets (herbivore and carnivore) through the same HungerGene without modification.
 Will allow easy addition of new carnivore species
+* Refactored to enable easier filtering and options in methods.
+TerrainTypes are a bitmask so tiles can have multiple types within one value; Sex is now an enum like FoodType.
+* Values have been tweaked to the point where the current species can survive indefinitely, with ups and downs in population.

 ## Next Steps